 There are three nations in Terranox known for being predominantly influenced by Human culture.
 These are Verilia, Savlinor, and Galbris.
 The Humans of Verilia are known for their tenacity and stubbornness, having embraced the harsh climate and dangerous wildlife that marks their lands.
 The Humans of Galbris are community-focused and tight-knit, with a strong belief in serving the greater part of society.
-Duke Felix is a well-known Human in Galbris, son of the late King Titus of Savlinor and nephew of the necromancer king, Kyrix.
 The island of Savlinor is second only to Verilia for the number of Humans that call the nation home.
-They live under the iron rule of King Kyrix, who has brought unprecedented wealth and prosperity to the nation through condoning the state-sanctioned practice of necromancy.
-Not all are in support of this practice, with many living in secret rebellion with hopes of restoring Felix to his rightful place on the throne.